Every year, seniors lose more than $3 billion annually from generational fraud, according to the FBI.

 In 2019, the FTC reported more than 27,000 fake check scams with losses of approximately $28 million.
 Common check scams may include a scammer attempting to trick a person into sending money back to them after depositing a fake check.
 According to the FTC, reports of fake checks are up by approximately 65 percent.

-Brookhart gave the example of a recent check fraud case involving an elderly person.
+Brookhart gave the example of a recent check fraud case involving an older adult.
 Luckily, the fraudulent check was caught internally before the person was able to lose any money.
 Again, the customer had a power of attorney on file whom the bank could contact to assist with communication with the customer and to help navigate the situation.

 “It’s helpful to have a second trusted person on the account, in the event that we truly feel that there’s a fraud situation, that we can contact,” Brookhart said.

-“Unfortunately, we have to start questioning more things now, especially with the recent increase we are seeing on the elder financial abuse side of things.
+“Unfortunately, we have to start questioning more things now, especially with the recent increase we are seeing on the generational fraud side of things.
 We ask questions because we care.”

-Minster Bank assistant branch managers are regularly trained on best practices for elder financial abuse prevention, which they regularly pass on to staff.
+Minster Bank assistant branch managers are regularly trained on best practices for generational fraud prevention, which they regularly pass on to staff.

 Minster Bank also offers online education and training resources for team members.
 Plus, as events have happened, there is ongoing internal communication, so staff can help spot the warning signs of fraud.